kubilus1/gendev/doc/FreeBSD.md

     cd cube_flat
     gmake -f $GENDEV/sgdk/mkfiles/makefile.gen clean all

 If everything builds correctly, you should end up with a file out/rom.bin with a size of 131072 bytes.
-You can run this file in an emulator of choice to confirm your builds are correct.
+You can run this file in an emulator of choice to confirm your builds are functioning correctly.